What is a Contract Review?

 - Are there any terms that could be open to interpretation?

 - Are both parties' obligations accurately described?

 - Are there terms in place for the termination and renewal of the contract?

 - Is there an agreed mechanism in place for the resolution of any disputes?

-This list is far from exhaustive, but it does provide a few good places to start with a contract review, even if you're a legal expert.
+This list is far from exhaustive, but it does provide you with a contract review checklist to start with, even if you're a legal expert.

 What is Contract Review Software?

-Contract review software has enabled hundred of businesses to improve and streamline complex processes, helping legal teams review contracts in a matter of minutes instead of hours.
+Contract review tools enable hundreds of businesses to improve and streamline complex processes, helping legal teams review contracts in a matter of minutes instead of hours.
 For teams outside of legal, it can make contracts more accessible; instantly defining any term or phrase while avoiding the legal jargon.

 These tools are not limited to simple contracts, and can often be customised to suit your business and industry.
 All contracts are stored digitally and encrypted to save storage space and ensure complete security.